nijuyonkadesu/preemptive-impressions/homework/Arch/design patterns.md

 11. Bridge Pattern:
     - Decouple abstraction from implementation. [yes blows mind]
     - Adapt over a concrete
+    - Similar to Abstract Factory Pattern, except the combination of classes is relaxed
 > Example: Say there are two types of `<concrete [Abstraction]>` Book [MediaResource] and Portrait [View].
 Bride allows to mix any of those two regardless of the concrete implementation.
 > Interesting: Coupling an abstract class with another interface, so that the concrets can vary independently...
 > Interface segregation principle